A FREE Workshop for K-12 Teachers of all disciplines –Apply Now!

 - Discover cross-disciplinary educational opportunities and learn from experts within Essex County at organizations such as Cape Ann Museum, Groundwork Lawrence, Salem Maritime and Saugus Iron Works National Historic Sites

 - Develop strategies to incorporate service learning into your teaching practice

 - Collaborate with other educators across the county

 - Professional Development Points (PDPs) - PDPs will be awarded to participants who attend the week long workshop but do not wish to implement a project

-- Graduate Credit – 3 Graduate Credits ($275 paid by participant) from Salem State University will be awarded to participants who attend the week long workshop and plan, implement, and document a PBSL project with students during the 2016-2017 school year.
+- Graduate Credit – 3 Graduate Credits (at an additional cost) from Salem State University will be awarded to participants who attend the week long workshop and plan, implement, and document a PBSL project with students during the 2019-2020 school year.